 They may not always make an effort when they’re stressed.
 They may also perceive and interpret discussions wrongly because their mind’s elsewhere and they’re not listening.
 Parents may also take their family for granted and therefore will make less of an effort.
 All of these things bring about added stress, but it’s important parents are able to stand back and deal with their stress, think about what they say and how they say it, so as not to offend.

+As parents, it’s important we listen, it’s important we’re compassionate, tolerant, and caring.
 As a family, we must work together to limit the amount of stress that’s brought into the home.
 We must talk about things.